mhear22/axcHomeAutomation/readme.md

 ## Resources

 As the collection and storage are out of scope for this example they will all be hardcoded.
 Before productionization I would reccomend replacing this with some dynamic resource collector.

+## Running the project

+Firstly install the packages with `npm install` and then the project should be ready to go. run the command `npm run start` and it will lanch a webserver.
+If you dont have any other dev tools your browser should resolve `http://localhost:3001/event` with the configuration items.